-- 1. Small, appropriate jewelry for girls; no excessive jewelry or body piercings. - 2.
+- 1. Small, appropriate jewelry for girls; no excessive jewelry or body pierce.
+Nose-rings are not permitted. - 2.
 Shorts worn under the skirt should not be visible. - 3.
 If a tee shirt is worn under the uniform shirt, it must be solid white without lettering or designs.